 - Candidates who are below a 3.0 GPA are strongly encouraged to take the GRE to show the admissions committee they have the academic ability to handle the rigors of the MSPO program.
 GRE scores must be from within the previous 5 years.
 For score reporting, use the UW-Madison institution code of 1846.
 No department code necessary.
 GMAT scores are not accepted in lieu of GRE.

 - English proficiency exam for international students

-We accept scores from the Test of English as a Foreign Language (TOEFL), the Michigan English Language Assessment Battery (MELAB), or the International English Language Testing System (IELTS) This requirement is waived for students who have studied for at least 2 semesters in the U.S. or if English was the language of instruction for their undergraduate degree.
+We accept scores from the Test of English as a Foreign Language (TOEFL), the Michigan English Language Assessment Battery (MELAB), or the International English Language Testing System (IELTS).
+The minimum required proficiency score is 92 on the TOEFL (iBT), 580 (paper-based TOEFL) or 7.0 on the IELTS.
+This requirement is waived for students who have studied for at least 2 semesters in the U.S. or if English was the language of instruction for their undergraduate degree.
 For score reporting, use the UW-Madison institution code of 1846.

 - Application fee

 The MS AAE Professional Option program costs $1500 per credit.

 There are limited scholarships offered for this program for Wisconsin and Minnesota residents, Peace Corps returnees and working professionals residing in the U.S. Decisions are based on application materials.
 There is no separate application.
 Students are notified at the time of admission.